return42/sphkerneldoc/linux_src_doc/include/linux/kfifo_h.rst

 Description
 -----------

-This macro initialize a fifo using a preallocated buffer.
+This macro initializes a fifo using a preallocated buffer.

-The numer of elements will be rounded-up to a power of 2.
+The number of elements will be rounded-up to a power of 2.
 Return 0 if no error, otherwise an error code.

 .. _`kfifo_put`: